brunswickcomputing/racketmanager/readme.txt

 * NEW: new template to display matches separated by match day.
 Use "template=by_matchday" in the shortcode to load template matches-by_matchday.php
 * NEW: show logo in matches tables
 * NEW: show home team in standings table and home team matches in bold in admin interface
-* NEW: added paramters $match->homeScore and $match->awayScore holding the match score depending if game has been finished after regular time, overtime or penalty.
+* NEW: added parameters $match->homeScore and $match->awayScore holding the match score depending if game has been finished after regular time, overtime or penalty.
 This can be used in the templates loaded by the [matches] or [match] shortcodes
 * NEW: don't show match day selection if specific match day is selected.
 Using "next", "last", "current" or "latest" will still show match day selection dropdown
 * NEW: new shortcode options for [matches] shortcode: "show_match_day_selection" and "show_team_selection" to force showing or hiding match day or team selection dropdown menus, respectively
 * BUGFIX: fixed problem with zeros in matches with empty scores